eraldoforgoli/NFAtoDFAConverter/README.md

 3 | a | 1
 3 | b | 2

 0 a 0 -> from node a, given input 0 > state goes to node 1
+Several test cases are given in inputs folder.

 ## Testing app with custom automata
 Edit nfa.file file, add your graph as shown above.